Alan Sugar: Tottenham Hotspur

-After a take-over battle with Robert Maxwell, Sugar teamed up with Terry Venables and bought Tottenham Hotspur football club in June 1991.
-Although Sugar's initial investment helped ease the financial troubles the club was suffering at the time, his treatment of Tottenham as a business venture and not a footballing one made him an unpopular figure among the Spurs fans.
-In Sugar's nine years as chairman, Tottenham Hotspur did not finish in the top six in the league and won just one trophy, the 1999 Football League Cup.
+After a take-over battle with Robert Maxwell for ownership of Tottenham Hotspur, Sugar teamed up with the club's manager Terry Venables and bought it in June 1991.
+Although his initial investment helped ease the financial troubles the club was suffering at the time, his treatment of Tottenham as a business venture and not a footballing one made him an unpopular figure among the club's fans.
+In Sugar's nine years as chairman, Tottenham Hotspur did not finish in the top six in the league and won just one trophy, the 1999 League Cup.

-After Venables was sacked by Sugar, Venables appealed to the high courts for reinstatement.
+After being sacked as the club's chief executive by Sugar in 1993, Venables appealed to the high courts for reinstatement.
 A legal battle for the club took place over the summer, which Sugar won (see Re Tottenham Hotspur plc [1994] 1 BCLC 655).
-The decision to sack Venables angered many of Tottenham fans, and Sugar later said, "I felt as though I'd killed Bambi."
+The decision to sack Venables angered many Tottenham fans, and Sugar later said, "I felt as though I'd killed Bambi."

-In 1992, he was the only representative of the then big five (Arsenal, Everton, Liverpool, Manchester United and Tottenham) who voted in favour of Sky's bid for Premier League television rights.
-The other four voted in favour of ITV's bid, as it had promised to show big fives games more often.
+In 1992, Sugar was the only representative of the then "big five" (Arsenal, Everton, Liverpool, Manchester United and Tottenham Hotspur) who voted in favour of Sky's bid for Premier League television rights.
+The other four voted in favour of ITV's bid, as it had promised to show big five games more often.
 At the time of the vote, Sugar's company Amstrad was developing satellite dishes for Sky, though Sugar had declared this prior to the vote.
 During negotiations, Sugar called Sky CEO Sam Chisholm and angrily ordered him to "blow [ITV] out of the water" with a much higher bid.

-In 1994, Sugar financed the transfers of three stars of the 1994 World Cup: Ilie Dumitrescu, Gica Popescu, and most notably Jürgen Klinsmann, who had an excellent first season in English football, being named Footballer of the Year.
-Because Spurs had not qualified for the UEFA Cup, Klinsmann decided to invoke an opt-out clause in his contract and left for Bayern Munich in the summer of 1995.
-Sugar appeared on television holding the last shirt Klinsmann wore for Spurs and said he wouldn't wash his car with it.
+In 1994, Sugar financed the transfers of three players of the 1994 FIFA World Cup: Ilie Dumitrescu, Gica Popescu, and Jürgen Klinsmann, who in his first season in English football, was named FWA Footballer of the Year.
+Because Spurs had not qualified for European competition, Klinsmann decided to invoke an opt-out clause in his contract and left for Bayern Munich in the summer of 1995.
+Sugar appeared on television holding the last shirt Klinsmann wore for Spurs and said he would "not wash his car with it".
 He referred to foreigners coming into the Premier League at high wages as "Carlos Kickaballs".
 Klinsmann retaliated by calling Sugar "a man without honour", and said:

-"He only ever talks about money.
-He never talks about the game.
-I would say there is a big question mark over whether Sugar's heart is in the club and in football.
-The big question is what he likes more, the business or the football?"
-Klinsmann re-signed for Tottenham on loan in December 1997.